HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 </table>

-#### Indictations and Reasons
+#### Indications and Reasons
 ##### Use of Indication Versus Reason Templates

 In certain situations, clinicians need to record why something was or was not done.
 C-CDA provides three methods to record this information:

 - [Indication](StructureDefinition-Indication.html) is used to represent the rationale for an action such as an encounter, a medication administration, or a procedure.
-- [Reason](StructureDefinition-Reason.html) is use to provide the rationale for why something was not done.
+- [Reason](StructureDefinition-Reason.html) is used to provide the rationale for why something was not done.
 - [Immunization Not Given Reason](StructureDefinition-ImmunizationNotGivenReason.html) is used to represent the rationale for the patient declining an immunization as the value set is crafted for the immunization use case.